Finding the best koi food for growth and color can be a little tricky. There’s a lot to think about.

 You also have to keep the climate in mind.
 Koi who live in a climate that’s mild in the winter will continue to get regular feedings in the cooler months while those in the extreme cold will have a drastically different feeding schedule from season to season.

 After a long winter, you might be eager to feed your koi at the first sign of spring but it’s best to wait until the water has reached a temperature of 48 degrees F. As the temperature rises, the koi’s metabolism speeds up and they’ll require more food.
 As the year goes on and fall approaches, the temperature will drop again and you can cut back on feeding.
 Keep reading, we’ll get into more specifics.

 How Much to Feed Koi Fish?

 As we already mentioned, how much koi need to eat will depend on the water temperature because it directly affects their metabolism.
 A safe estimate is to give koi only what they will consume in 3 to 5 minutes with each feeding.
-That vary a lot from season to season in 2 ways.
+That varies a lot from season to season in 2 ways.

 First, they won’t need feeding as often in the colder months.
-Second, they might not eat as much in the 3 to 5-minute timespan in the cooler days of fall as they do in the peak of summer.
+Second, they might not eat as much in the 3 to 5-minute time span in the cooler days of fall as they do in the peak of summer.

-This is one reason why using a food that floats on the surface is important.
-Not only does it help koi find food and keep waste from settling on the bottom, it also helps you monitor how much the fish are eating.
+This is one reason why using food that floats on the surface is important.
+Not only does it help koi find food and keep waste from settling on the bottom, but it also helps you monitor how much the fish are eating.

-If you notice that they’re pace seems to be slowing down and there’s a lot of pellets left at the end of the 3 to 5 minute period, try giving them a little less the next time.
+If you notice that their pace seems to be slowing down and there’s a lot of pellets left at the end of the 3 to 5 minute period, try giving them a little less the next time.

 How often Should You Feed Koi Fish?